 What is Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy is also known as liquidation.
 In this type of bankruptcy, you will have to give up assets however, there are exemptions for property which cannot be seized when filing for bankruptcy.
 This will depend on the state you live in.
+(Fortunately, Washington state law extends exemptions to a wide range of property, from homesteads and pensions to insurance policies, keepsakes, and personal property — subject to certain limitations and specifications.
+Alternatively, those filing in the state of Washington have the option of claiming federal exemptions instead, which can also provide a wide range of protection.
+An experienced Tri-Cities bankruptcy attorney can help you determine which exemptions might apply in your case.)

 In the same way, there are exempt debts, that is, debts which cannot be forgiven even in bankruptcy.
 For instance most student loans and child support cannot be discharged.
 After filing for Chapter 7 bankruptcy you will only remain with exempt assets.
 You will be forgiven most of your debts.